BrightCrowd/bc-blog/_posts/2018-05-21-best-interview-question.md

 ---
 layout: post
-title: The Best Interview Question for Candidates
+title: The Best Question To Ask Your Interviewer
 subtitle: It's bold, it works wonders, and you should use it.
 date: 2018-05-21 09:00:00 -0800
 categories: advice